Strunzdesign/satellite-gateway/README.md

 This software is intended to be portable and makes use of the boost libraries.
 It was tested on GNU/Linux (GCC toolchain) and Microsoft Windows (nuwen MinGW).

-Stable releases of the s-net(r) gateway software:
+## Latest stable release of the s-net(r) satellite gateway software:
-- none yet

-Current state:
-- v1.0pre (git master branch)
-  - This software is currently EXPERIMENTAL and UNTESTED!
-It is just a shell for further development!
-  - Works well with each version of the HDLC Daemon (HDLCd)
+- v1.0 from 07.12.2016

-Required libraries and tools:
+## Required libraries and tools:
 - GCC, the only tested compiler collection thus far (tested: GCC 4.9.3, GCC 6.1)
 - Boost, a platform-independent toolkit for development of C++ applications
 - CMake, the build system
 - Doxygen, for development
 - nuwen MinGW, to compile the software on Microsoft Windows (tested: 13.4, 14.0)

+## Documentation
-See online doxygen documentation at http://strunzdesign.github.io/satellite-gateway/
+- See *online doxygen documentation* at http://strunzdesign.github.io/satellite-gateway/
+- Check the *change log* at https://github.com/Strunzdesign/satellite-gateway/blob/master/CHANGELOG.md
+- View the *install instructions* at https://github.com/Strunzdesign/satellite-gateway/blob/master/INSTALL